Family holiday ideas

-12. Sheepskin has some beautiful and unusual family cottages, mostly in Wales and the Welsh borders.
-Our favourites include Lletty which is set in a forest clearing with views of the Black Mountains, and has a zip wire, trampoline and woodland to explore.
+12. Sheepskin has some lovely quirky family cottages, mostly in Wales and the Welsh borders.
+Our favourites include Lletty which is set in a forest clearing with views of the Black Mountains, and has a zip wire, trampoline and woodlands to explore.

-13. Take the kids to London and stay in a spacious serviced apartment, a good-value alternative to expensive hotels offering freedom and home comforts.
+13. Take the kids to London and stay in a serviced apartment, a good-value alternative to expensive hotels where you can enjoy lots of space, freedom and home comforts.

 Best family beach holidays in Europe

-1. Turkey is set to be one of this year’s most popular family destinations, not least because it’s outside the Eurozone.
+1. Turkey is one of this year’s most popular family destinations, not least because it’s outside the Eurozone.
 In our view, the Aegean Coast ranks among the most beautiful in southern Europe.
 Stay in a luxury villa with private pool or a family-friendly hotel such as the Kalkan Regency or Bördübet.
-You can also take a luxury gulet cruise along the coast, or try a land-and-sea combination.
-We recommend Peter Sommer.

 2. Most people associate Spain with the Costas, but Northern Spain has some beautiful beaches, along with rolling countryside, mountains and cultural treasures.
 You can fly there or take an overnight ferry, and stay in one of these self-catering cottages or traditional small hotels.